What is the role of a human resources (HR) department?

 A career in such a people-focused industry can be extremely rewarding, but it doesn’t come without its challenges.
 There will be times where HR will be required to intervene when there is unscrupulous behaviour in the workplace, or when businesses need to restructure or make redundancies.

 When these things happen, HR plays a key role in ensuring the safety of the business and a legal obligation as an employer or employee.
 Particularly in the current climate, the role of a HR Manager is crucial.

 As previously mentioned, a career in HR can be incredibly rewarding.
 As an HR manager, you’ll help to ensure that all of the people-related processes within the business run smoothly and build relationships across departments, playing a vital role in the business.

 With a role in an HR department, you’ll be involved with all of the teams in the company and soon learn how they all work together.
 Many managers start out in HR to get a holistic understanding of how an organisation works, then move to other teams.

 As well as learning about how the business works, you’ll get the opportunity to help people find their dream job through your role in HR.
 Depending on your position and the type of company you work for, you could be involved in the recruitment process in a number of ways.
 Whether it be recruitment itself, training, or analytics, you could have the opportunity to specialise in one particular area if you find that you have a passion.

 What are the different job roles within HR?

-There are many different HR job roles, from HR Advisor or Learning & Development Coordinator, to Reward Manager or HR Analyst.
-Below are the daily tasks of generalist human resources roles, along with their average salaries in the East Midlands.
+There are many different HR job roles, from HR Advisor or Learning & Development Coordinator to Reward Manager or HR Analyst.
+Below are the daily tasks of generalist human resources roles, along with their average salaries in the East Midlands as of September 2020.